 24. Make observations

 Sometimes, during a conversation, you need to look around and observe what is going on.
 You could talk about the song playing in the bar and how it makes you feel, discuss the smell or decor of a restaurant, or view a picnic venue.
-Sometimes, making conversation is as simple as looking around you, noticing things, and talking about them.
+Sometimes, making conversation is as simple as looking around you, noticing things, and making funny or intellectual quips about them.

 25. Let the conversation flow naturally